Top 29 Data Engineer Interview Questions And Answers

 Answer: In answer to this question, you must showcase your knowledge about both the databases.
 Also, you must back it up with an example of the situation demonstrating how you will or have applied the know-how in a real project.

-Your answer could be something like this “ In some situations, it might be beneficial to build a NoSQL database.
-In my last company when the franchise system was exponentially increasing in size, we had to scale up quickly for making the most of all operational and sales data we had.
+Your answer could be something like this: “ In some situations, it might be beneficial to build a NoSQL database.
+In my last company, when the franchise system was exponentially increasing, we had to scale up quickly to make the most of all the operational and sales data we had.

 Scaling out is better than scaling up with bigger servers when handling the increased data processing load.
 It is cost-effective and easier to accomplish with NoSQL databases as it can easily deal with huge volumes of data.
 That comes in handy when you need to respond quickly to considerable data load shifts in the future.